Volunteering in Tanzania with Projects Abroad

 Under the supervision of a professional occupational therapist, gain skills and experience working with individuals who are injured, suffering from an illness or struggling with a disability.

 As a volunteer on this project you will be based either in a care centre or rehabilitation centre.
 You will work with trained local staff providing support to both children and adults.

 Help treat children with speech and language difficulties at a rehabilitation centre in Dar es Salaam.
 Gain work experience while helping children to overcome communication impairments.

 Share your passion for sports with the children of a developing nation.
 Our sports projects are based in Arusha and you may work in either a local primary or secondary school.

 Volunteer as a teacher in Arusha or Dar es Salaam.
 Volunteer in primary and secondary schools or schools run by Projects Abroad for the Maasai.

-Take part in an intensive stand-alone language course or sign up for language tuition alongside your regular placement.
-You can choose from Swahili and English.
+Take part in an intensive standalone Swahili language course or sign up for language tuition alongside your regular placement.

 Short-term specials for 16 to 19 year olds available in Tanzania